 On February 10, 2016, the Securities and Exchange Commission approved final rules intended to ensure that both U.S. and foreign dealers are subject to U.S. regulation when they engage in security-based swap dealing activity in the United States.
-The new rules require non-U.S. companies that uses personnel located in a U.S. branch or office to arrange, negotiate, or execute a security-based swap transaction in connection with its dealing activity to include that transaction in determining whether it is required to register as a security-based swap dealer.
+The new rules require non-U.S. companies that use staff in a U.S. branch or office to arrange, negotiate, or execute a security-based swap transaction in connection with its dealing activity to include that transaction in determining whether it is required to register as a security-based swap dealer.

 According to SEC Chair Mary Jo White, the final rules increase transparency, enhance oversight of firms that carry out a dealing business in the United States, address competitive disparities that could result in market fragmentation, and reduce overall risks associated with cross-border swap transactions.